revaturelabs/interviewquestions/JDBC - IS/Jdbc - IS.md

 <blockquote>

-Images in the database using the BLOB datatype wherein the image stored as a byte stream.
+Images in the database inserted using the BLOB datatype wherein the image stored as a byte stream.
 Below code is showing how to insert the image into DB.

 ```java